Creamy Potatoes Au Gratin Recipe

 Potatoes Au Gratin

-Potatoes au gratin is an amazing classic French recipe that consists of layers of thinly sliced peeled potatoes, milk, salt, pepper, and breadcrumbs.
+Potatoes au gratin is a fantastic classic French recipe that consists of layers of thinly sliced peeled potatoes, milk, salt, pepper, and breadcrumbs.
 Au gratin is a French word that literally translates to English as “to grate.”
 Obviously, this would most likely reference cheese, which would then be added to the potatoes and baked to form a crust on top.

 Ingredients You’ll Need